Unsupervised Local Discrimination for Medical Images: Introduction

-The following paper is organized as follows: Section \ref{section:related-work} overviews the related work.
-The preliminary knowledge is introduced in Section \ref{section:preliminaries}.
-Section \ref{section:local discrimination learning} presents the details of local discrimination.
-Section \ref{section: Shape-guided Segmentation and One-shot Localization} deeply investigates the application in segmentation and localization.
-In Section \ref{section: experiments}, extensive experiments are implemented to analyze our method quantitatively and qualitatively.
-Finally, conclusions are summarized in Section \ref{section:conclusion}.
+The following paper is organized as follows: Sec.~\ref{section:related-work} overviews the related work.
+The preliminary knowledge is elucidated in Sec.~\ref{section:preliminaries}.
+Sec.~\ref{section:local discrimination learning} presents the details of our representation learning model.
+Sec.~\ref{section: Shape-guided Segmentation and One-shot Localization} deeply investigates the clinical application of our method for segmentation and localization.
+In Sec.~\ref{section: experiments}, extensive experiments are conducted to analyze our method quantitatively and qualitatively.
+Finally, conclusions are summarized in Sec.~\ref{section:conclusion}.

-\section{Related work}
+\section{Related Work}